Sam Lafferty

-Sam Lafferty (born March 6, 1995) is an American professional ice hockey center for the Chicago Blackhawks of the National Hockey League (NHL).
-He has previously played with the Pittsburgh Penguins, Toronto Maple Leafs, Vancouver Canucks, and Buffalo Sabres.
+Sam Lafferty (born March 6, 1995) is an American professional ice hockey player who is a center for the Florida Panthers of the National Hockey League (NHL).
+He has previously played with the Pittsburgh Penguins, Toronto Maple Leafs, Vancouver Canucks, Buffalo Sabres, and Chicago Blackhawks.

 Born and raised in Hollidaysburg, Pennsylvania, Lafferty attended Hollidaysburg Area High School before a spot opened at Deerfield Academy in Massachusetts.
 During his time at Deerfield, Lafferty tallied 38 goals and 57 assists for a total of 95 points in 74 games.
 Following his graduation in 2014, Lafferty was drafted by the Penguins in the 2014 NHL entry draft and began his collegiate hockey career with the Brown Bears men's ice hockey team.
 Throughout his four seasons at Brown, Lafferty was selected for the All-ECAC Third Team and named to the Second and Third Team All-Ivy League.
 Lafferty concluded his collegiate career on March 7, 2018, and joined the Penguins organization.